U.S. court strikes down two Republican-drawn Texas congressional districts

 "The discriminatory taint was not removed by the Legislature’s enactment of the Court’s interim plans," the judges said in their decision.

+Republican Texas Attorney General Ken Paxton said the court did rule in Texas' favor in finding that one contested district, District 23, was lawful.

+However, Paxton said in a statement the state has been abiding by the law and prior court guidance and he intended to ask the U.S. Supreme Court whether Texas "had discriminatory intent when relying on the district court."

-Texas did not deny that many districts are serpentine, but its lawyers argued in court that the boundaries were drawn for Republican partisan advantage, which they said is legal.
+In court, lawyers for Texas argued that the boundaries were drawn for Republican partisan advantage, which they said is legal.
 They dismissed claims the districts were drawn illegally with the intention to disenfranchise racial and ethnic groups.

 (Reporting by Jon Herskovitz; Editing by Tom Brown and Diane Craft)